sql-machine-learning/elasticdl/docs/designs/client_tool.md

 To improve the user experience, we need a light-weight ElasticDL client.
 It only has depedency on docker and Kubernetes Api.
-In this doc, we are discusssing about this command-line client tool.
+In this doc, we are discussing about this command-line client tool.

 ## User Story